LuxDL/DocumenterVitepress.jl/docs/src/documenter_to_vitepress_docs_example.md

 # Upgrading docs from Documenter.jl to DocumenterVitepress.jl

 **Assuming that your current documentation is based on Documenter.jl, you can upgrade to DocumenterVitepress.jl by following these steps:**

 Let us suppose that you are working on a package named `Example.jl` that is part of a GitHub organization named `ExampleOrg`.

 Then the very first step here is to update the `make.jl` file to follow the DocumenterVitepress.jl format.

-1. Go the the `make.jl` file in your `docs` folder and do the following necessary changes to upgrade to DocumenterVitepress.jl :
+1. Go the the `make.jl` file in your `docs` folder and do the following necessary changes to upgrade to DocumenterVitepress.jl:

 :::tabs